X0CBAN/Harness/README.md

 An open-source HTTP proxy and web security testing Framework.

 > **Work in progress.** Core tools are stable on my build.
 Some UI polish and features are still being added.
 Scanning is powered by Nuclei and SQLMap — both battle-tested and maintained by their own teams.
-Custom scanning engines are planned.
+Custom scanning engines are being ruminated.

 ---